Starmapo/flixel-text-input/README.md

 ### Library Versions

 This library has been last tested with Haxe 4.3.3, Lime 8.1.1, OpenFL 9.3.2, HaxeFlixel 5.5.0, and flixel-ui 2.5.0.
-Compatibility has been tested with Lime 7.9.0, OpenFL 9.1.0, and HaxeFlixel 4.11.0.
+Backwards compatibility has been tested with Lime 7.9.0, OpenFL 9.1.0, HaxeFlixel 4.11.0, and flixel-ui 2.4.0.

+It's recommended to use HaxeFlixel 5.4.0 or above, as it allows you to set a fixed height for text objects with `fieldHeight`.

 ### Compilation Targets